A History of Wandsworth Common

 The green lane (shown on Stanford 1862 as "The Drive") that runs from Nightingale Cottage past a row of large houses, including "Fernside", is not today's Ravenslea Road.
 This was built later as a projection of Bolingbroke Grove.

-At this time the lane (and boundary) continued over the new railway line to run along behind the St James's Industrial School.
+At this time the lane (and boundary) continued over the new railway line to run along outside/behind the St James's Industrial School [on a more or less rectangular plot carved from the Common in the early 1850s.

 The passage into the Common from Balham Park Road — all that remains of the "delightful green lane" (cut in two by the railway) that ran from Nightingale Cottage past Fernside.